posit-dev/positron/extensions/positron-python/CONTRIBUTING.md

 [this page](https://code.visualstudio.com/docs/editor/extension-gallery#_install-from-a-vsix)
 to install the extension.

-The insiders build of the extension ...:
+The insiders build of the extension:

 * Will be replaced with new releases published onto the [VS Code Marketplace](https://marketplace.visualstudio.com/VSCode).